punkave/mongo-dump-stream/README.md

 ## Changelog

+### CHANGES IN 0.3.3

+After writing the `endDatabase` marker, wait for the callback of `write` to fire before invoking our own callback.
+This makes it much easier to know when `mongo-dump-stream` is finished.
+Thanks to `qlayer` for this suggestion.

 ### CHANGES IN 0.3.2

 Refactored the asynchronous BSON reader into the new [read-async-bson](http://npmjs.org/package/read-async-bson) module.
 Check that out if you have a similar need.